-Luxury and boutique hotels in the Haut Marais
+Luxury holidays in Haut Marais

 Also known as the 3 me, the Haut Marais is a fashionable rive droite enclave with a flourishing arts scene and a charmingly bohemian lean.
 Once considered nondescript, the area now buzzes with creative energy, home to some of Paris’s most forward-thinking artists and designers.
 The tradition of the atelier is alive and kicking here, with some houses producing bespoke goods that can’t be had anywhere else in the world.
 This translates to a lively café culture and excellent people watching – if you’re looking for the 21st-century equivalent to the city’s Twenties salons, you’re in the right place.